DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "**Humans!?**" _TL Note:_ I'll be marking demon speech with bold(original use different quotes for their speech).

-On vast stairs that lead to government building gigantic jet-black demon roared seeing Kay emerging out of smoke.
+On vast stairs that lead to government building gigantic jet-black demon roared seeing Kai emerging out of smoke.
 This was similar to <span title="jp. 古代魔 Ancient demon, but its furigana is デーモンso I'll keep it simple with such fancy nama">Daemon</span> that he encountered at 9th Terminal, having the same curved horns and jet-black wings.
 It wasn't weak like gargoyle, it wielded various magic spells of enormous strength.